 Mr. Arden’s litigation experience includes appeals before the Seventh, Eighth and Tenth Circuit Courts of Appeals and Court of Appeals or the Federal Circuit and a successful petition for certiorari to the U.S. Supreme Court vacating an appellate court decision in a copyright case.
+In March 2018, he was lead counsel in litigation resulting in an $8.6 million judgment in a trademark and copyright infringement action in the Northern District of Illinois.
 Mr. Arden also has substantial experience in prosecuting and defending applications to register such diverse trademarks as cow-spotted packaging for computers and the exhaust sound of a motorcycle.
-He also served as a panelist for E-Resolution, a former domain name dispute resolution provider.
+He also served as a panelist for a domain name dispute resolution provider.

 - The Best Lawyers in America Guide– Lawyer of the Year, Copyright Law, 2014

 - The Best Lawyers in America Guide, Intellectual Property Law; Copyright Law; Trademark Law, 2009-2018